 Larry holds a Masters degree in Environmental Planning and Management degree from the University of Nairobi where he also obtained his undergraduate honours degree in Bachelor of Science.
 He has various other qualifications in Customs, Information Technology, among others.
 Larry is also a renowned poet who has performed globally since the age of 4.
 He serves as a Global Goodwill Ambassador for the White Ribbon Alliance for Safe Motherhood where he champions maternal and newborn health across the globe.

 A leader in international trade, particularly on Customs matters with extensive experience in East and Southern Africa, particularly in trade facilitation, revenue mobilisation, protection of society and security, professionalism in human capital and regional integration.
-Also a renown poet and performing artist and a Global Goodwill Ambassador for women-child health.
 Skilled in Government, International Trade, International Relations, Poetry, Event Management and Proposal Writing.

 Mr. Mark Goodger is the Chief Executive Officer of Global Maritime Legal Solutions (Pty) Ltd t/a (GMLS) and, together with his team of International Subject Matter Experts, collectively have extensive experience and expertise in the International Trade, Customs Compliance, Supply Chain and Freight Forwarding environments.
 The combined expertise is continually enhanced and successfully applied in GMLS to build capacity and educate Senior/Middle Management Professionals in the International Trade, Importers, Exporters, Customs Administrations, Logistics, Customs Brokers and Transporter environment with the most up to date global standards and compliance.

 Mr Goodger’s passion and vision is to uplift the previously disadvantaged and trading communities of Southern Africa, the rest of Africa, the Middle East and Far East with his dynamic perseverance and determination.
-He is the pillar of our organisation and his Management Team, colleagues and staff respect his quest for excellence and perfection.
+He is the pillar of the organisation and his Management Team, colleagues and staff respect his quest for excellence and perfection, in all customs & trade solutions.